falcosecurity/falco-website/content/en/docs/_index.md

 Falco is configured via (1) a [rules file](rules) that defines which behaviors and events to watch for and (2) a [general configuration file](config).
 Rules are expressed in a high-level, human-readable language.
 We've provided a sample rules file [`./rules/falco_rules.yaml`](https://github.com/falcosecurity/falco/blob/dev/rules/falco_rules.yaml) as a starting point—you can (and will likely want!) to adapt it to your environment.

-When developing rules, one helpful feature is Falco's ability to read trace files saved by the `sysdig ` command line tool.
+When developing rules, one helpful feature is Falco's ability to read trace files saved by the `scap` format.
 This allows you to "record" the offending behavior once and replay it with Falco as many times as needed while tweaking your rules.

 Once deployed, Falco uses the kernel modules and eBPF probes to bring events to userspace.
 Falco watches for any events matching one of the conditions defined in the rule file.
 If a matching event occurs, a notification is written to the the configured output(s).